The Alchemy of Constraint

 Original Contrology source used to frame the method around disciplined daily practice.

-Pilates Method Alliance, Britannica, and Balanced Body legal history.
+Pilates Method Alliance, Britannica, Balanced Body legal history, BBC Witness History, Cochrane, and WHO.